 …but we don’t know if this actually took place.

 3. Beethoven dedicated his Symphony No. 3 in E-flat Major to Napoleon

-Beethoven had been a fan of Napoleon Bonaparte, appreciating the general as a symbol of revolution and a new era in Europe, and dedicated to him his longest symphony, up to that point in his life.
+Beethoven had been a fan of Napoleon Bonaparte, appreciating the general as a symbol of revolution and a new era in Europe, and dedicated to him his longest symphony, at least up to that point in his life.

 However, when Napoleon crowned himself “Emperor,” Beethoven became disillusioned and scratched out the dedication on the sheet music, renaming it “Eroica Symphony.”

 4. A historian wrote the words to Beethoven’s Ode to Joy

 Friedrich Schiller was a leading German historian and poet at the time.
 He wrote An die Freude or “Ode to Joy.”
 Beethoven adapted it for the choral climax of his Symphony No 9 in D Minor.

 It was first performed in 1824, when it was unusual to have a choral climax to a symphony.
 It was also played throughout the movie Die Hard.